NYUAD-CRC/crc-docs/_sources/hpc/help/perl_env.rst.txt

 Perl localization completed.

-Logout Dalma and login again.
+Logout Jubail and login again.

 Now you should be able to install Perl modules using cpanm.
 Example installing LWP Perl module: